pbedn/pbedn.github.io/content/books.md

 +++
-date = "2021-02-01"
+title = "Books micro reviews"
-title = "Selection of books I read with subjective micro reviews" draft = false
+type = "books"
 +++

 #### Jordan Hudgens - Skill Up: A Software Developer's Guide to Life and Career: 65 steps to becoming a better developer (June 2021)